panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #31.md

 ## Agenda

-1. Debrief annual meeting (Questions from Vincent on compute interface standardisation, workshop with escape on 'data lake')
 2. Status of the different activities regarding DT use cases
 3. AAI (move of the remaining SPs, need of training and documentation for/from RIs)
 4. Discussion on new possible activities (Software provisioning, ...)